 My friend didn’t want the divorce and has been deeply hurt.
 Her ex-husband is now dating someone, only adding to her pain.

 My husband and I want to stay connected to each one.
 My friend has already said that it would upset her if I kept up a relationship with her ex-husband.
 I am afraid that my not honoring her request will end our friendship.
 Additionally, I really like her ex as well, but I don’t appreciate how he has behaved throughout their divorce.
+However, if you’re investing in a good divorce attorney, you can check this link right here now as they are the best in business.
 My husband is insisting that we develop a relationship with the new couple.
 I am very uncomfortable with this, and am torn between my friend’s wishes and those of my husband.
 Can you help me resolve this dilemma?

 — No Win